Our potential stretches as far as our imaginations – but only if we are given the confidence to take it there.

-Educators that care
+Child Care Educators that care

-Our team consists of only passionate and driven individuals who strive towards developing the bright minds of tomorrow.
+For our child care centres we handpick only passionate and driven individuals who strive towards developing the bright minds of tomorrow.
 We’ll work hand-in-hand with you to develop suitable goals for your child.
 All staff undergo monthly training programs, as well as Mentoring & Professional Development courses so that their skills are always to the highest possible standard.

 The ‘third educator’

 Look around you.
 You’ll find a lesson in everything you see.
 We refer to the environments in our Parramatta child care centre, surrounding the children as the ‘third educator’.

 If our child care centre environment is fun, your child’s mind will be stimulated.
 We encourage them to use their imaginations to learn, create and socialise.
 Colours, lights, designs, natural and man-made resources all make up the daily lesson in our Parramatta child care centres. .

 Continuous communication is a must in the care and education of your child.

 At Reggio Emilia, educators communicate daily with parents and provide individualised, written feedback every week through our Reggio Connect Family Communication Books.